chknutson/JoC-Timer/README.md

 ---

 ## 📌 Notes
-- TailwindCSS, Vite, and Radix UI are already installed — no need to install them separately.
+- TailwindCSS, Vite are already installed — no need to install them separately.
 - If you see **port already in use**, close the other program or let Vite run on a different port.
 - Your work will auto-refresh in the browser whenever you save changes.